deployment-academy/deployment-academy.github.io/content/about/_index.md

 title: "About"
 date: 2021-08-13T15:06:47-04:00
 lastmod: 2021-08-15
-menu: main
 sidebar: "right"
 widgets:
   - "ddg-search"
   - "social"
   - "recent"
 ---
 Deployment is a tech blog focused on DevSecOps.
+Not just the discipline nowadays called DevSecOps but the actual intersection between Security, Software Development, and Operations.

-You should expect to see here content related to things I'm currently using or researching to solve real problems.
-You may also find foundational and introductory-level content, which I have been hoping to find more time to create.
+You should expect to see here content related to things I'm currently working on or researching to solve real problems.
+You may also find foundational and introductory-level content, which I have been hoping to find more time to share.

 ### Author